BeMain/pyglet_survival_game/README.md

 # Alithed

+> All you had, all you lost \
+> So high was the cost \
+> It took just a single spark \
+> Now you're alone in the dark

 This project is mainly a way for me to get back into python, as well as to learn pyglet.
 If there ever comes a fully functioning game out of it, that is just a biproduct.

 Feedback is very much appreciated!
 I'm in no way a professional programmer, and as I said, I do this for the learning experience.